Employer Fairs - information for students

 Download the 'Career Fair Plus' smartphone app

 Download our free app to improve your Employers Fair experience.
-Search for UWE Bristol Career Fair Plus in your App Store and search for UWE Bristol as your organization for a full list of exhibitors and who they want to meet, a comprehensive fair map, talk details and other essential information to ensure you’re ready to meet the employers.
+Search for Career Fair Plus in your App Store and search for UWE Bristol as your organization for a full list of exhibitors and who they want to meet, a comprehensive fair map, talk details and other essential information to ensure you’re ready to meet the employers.

 How to prepare for the Employers Fair